wearehanno/riggings/README.md

 ## Step 2: Set up the app on Heroku

-The first person in the team to build the app, needs to set it up on Heroku.
-If you're not the first, and have been added as a collaborator, please watch out for step 3, below:
+The first person in the team to build the app needs to set it up on Heroku.
+If you're not the first, and have been added as a collaborator but need to alter the Heroku settings, please watch out for step 3, below:

 1. Make sure you have the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed.
 2. `$ cd` to this repository